Banff National Park

 Peyto Lake

-The famous wolf-shaped glacier lake with intense blue color.
+The famous wolf-shaped glacier lake with intense blue color seen from above.

 Moraine Lake

 Valley of the Ten Peaks.
-The view from the 20-dollar bill.
+The classic view once featured on the twenty-dollar bill.

-Start early at Lake Louise and hike to the Tea House.
-Head to Moraine Lake (shuttle required) for unmatched views from the Rockpile.
+Start early at Lake Louise and hike to the Lake Agnes Tea House.
+Head to Moraine Lake (shuttle booking essential) for unmatched views from the Rockpile at sunset.

-Ride the Banff Gondola for a 360-degree summit view.
-Soak in the historic Upper Hot Springs.
-Sunset photo session at Surprise Corner.
+Ride the Banff Gondola for a 360-degree summit view of the range.
+Soak in the historic Upper Hot Springs and visit Surprise Corner for the castle views.

-Drive the Lake Minnewanka Loop to spot bighorn sheep.
-Hike the catwalks of Johnston Canyon to see the dramatic waterfalls.
+Drive the Lake Minnewanka Loop early to spot bighorn sheep.
+Explore the deep limestone catwalks of Johnston Canyon before departure.

 Fairmont Banff Springs

 The "Castle in the Rockies."
-Historic, grand, and unforgettable.
+A historic marvel offering grand service and heritage architecture.